markstringer-dti/markstringer-dti.github.io/dti.md

 rope.
 Even odder are the people who somehow imaging that you can get to the top of the cliff in one single bound.

-Gradually developing working software in all of those directions (size of user base, reproducibility of environment, reality of data) is the careful and effective way to deliver something on your project.
+Gradually developing working software in all of those directions is the careful and effective way to deliver something.
 Especially if that something seems impossible.
 And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point you will start to get "pull".
 Obviously, you'd like this sooner rather than later.
-But at some point, you will start to get the magical "pull" demand for the users rather than "push" demand from its sponsors.
+But at some point, you will start to get demand for the software.
+And then you will start to get demand for functionality from the software.
+Not from the people who sold the idea - push - but from the people who are likely to use it - magical "pull".

 And of course, gradually developing software in these directions will also result in people jumping out from behind trees.
 They will helpfully